Posted by Greg Carter

 Start simple with your goals, maybe this summer you hope to develop a really good wrist shot.
 Or maybe you need to increase your speed or quickness.
 Power skating is something every player needs to continually improve on, so maybe that is on your list.
 The point is, when you start to set goals and work towards achieving them, when you finally do it is an extremely rewarding process, and increases the likelihood that you will reevaluate your game, and set higher goals next time.
 The most important step in this process is the first one, to get in the routine of setting goals, and then developing the good habits of working towards that goal!

-Alexander Ovechkin recently scored his 600th goal, and did so fourth fastest in the history of the NHL.
+Alexander Ovechkin scored his 600th goal last season, and did so fourth fastest in the history of the NHL.
 Ovechkin is obviously graced with plenty of natural talent, but his off season focus is about fitness.
 He knows that if he is in the best shape, he stands the best chance of dominating in the top hockey league in the world.
 His summer goals are focused around fitness and conditioning.
 Ovechkin was quoted as saying “Without training, I’m nothing.
 If I’m not training, I’m done.”

 Long before he scored all these goals, he set his own goals.
 And after 600, he’s still committed.